This post was last updated on May 26th, 2022 at 10:19 am.

-Summary of Not For Profit vs For Profit Accounting
+Summary of Not For Profit vs For-Profit Accounting

 Now that we have walked through a few examples let’s summarize the key points.

-- For-profit accounting has one set of self balancing accounts, where as not-for-profit has many, depending on how many funds are set up.
+- For-profit accounting has one set of self-balancing accounts, whereas not-for-profit has many, depending on how many funds are set up.

 - We learned that by tagging transactions and their disbursements, we can answer all the questions from the church leadership.
 A for-profit system simply fails in this respect.
-We also learned that many retro-fitted for-profit systems that are sold as not-for-profit systems, can’t answers the required questions.
+We also learned that many retro-fitted for-profit systems that are sold as not-for-profit systems, can’t answer the required questions.